chris-swan/find_and_replace/README.md

 - clone in desktop
 - open specs.js in browser to view tests
-- open index.html in web browser to view sites
+- open index.html in web browser to use and view site

 ## Technologies Used